 She had two children, Louis and Pauline, with her bodyguard turned boyfriend Daniel Ducruet before marrying him in 1995 and divorcing him just over a year later after paparazzi snapped him romping poolside with a Belgian stripper.

-The princess is also mom to Camille Gottlieb, born in 1998, and would never say who the father was—though, confirming people's suspicions, Camille herself has referred to Jean Raymond Gottlieb, a former Paris gendarme and Monaco palace guard, as her dad.
+Stéphanie is also mom to Camille Gottlieb, born in 1998, and though the princess for a long time wouldn't say who the father was, Camille confirmed the poorly kept secret that Jean Raymond Gottlieb, a former Paris gendarme and Monaco palace guard, is her dad.

 "My father is my right lung, my mother is my left lung.
-Without them, I could not live," Camille told Point de Vue last February, per Hola US.
+Without them, I could not live," Camille told Point de Vue in February 2018, per Hola US.
 They did not stay together very long, but they always said to me, 'We have desired you, and our happiness is that you are here.'"
 She added, "I am very lucky.
 I would not trade my family for another for nothing in the world."

 In 2001, Stéphanie packed up her kids and joined a circus caravan while dating Franco Knie, a married elephant trainer, but that didn't last long.